Tuwaiq-jed-kot2/week3_day1_GeoQuiz/README.md

 Part2:
 Customizing the Toast
 For this challenge, customize the toast to show at the top instead of the bottom of the screen.
 To change how the toast is displayed, use the Toast class’s setGravity function.
+Use Gravity.
-Use Gravity.TOP for the gravity value.
+TOP for the gravity value.
-Refer to the developer documentation at developer.android.com/reference/kotlin/android/widget/Toast#setgravity for more details.
+Refer to the developer documentation at developer. android.com/reference/kotlin/android/widget/Toast#setgravity for more details.